Agave potatorum [a-GAH-vee, poh-tuh-TOR-um] is a perennial succulent belonging to the family Asparagaceae (Century

 Then plant them in their pots.

-It’s also possible to propagate this species of Agave by seed.
+It’s also possible to propagate this species of Agave from seed.

 Collect seeds from the flowers of your plant by simply placing small bags over the flowers as they die back and begin to go to seed.

 In the wild, there are several pests plaguing the Agave family.

 Among them are Cactus Longhorn Beetles, soft scale insects, and the Agave snout weevil.

 If your Agave is infested with one of these pests, you will notice drying, withered leaves, as well as brown spots on the plant itself.